|Search by Vehicle type or Tire Size|

 cam will face toward the wheel when turned to lock position

 ADJUSTMENT:Tire chains are designed to fit a range of tire sizes and tread designs.
 The overall length of the chains may be longer than necessary.
-As long as the cross chain width is correct, the overall length can be shortened by removing 1 (or more) cross chains by prying the cross chain hook open and removing the entire cross chain.
-The hooks holding the cross chain to the side chain are not hardened and can be opened with a chisel or vise.
+As long as the cross chain width is correct, the overall length can be shortened by using repair links to eliminate slack or by removing 1 (or more) cross chains.

 Do Not remove cross chain from the fastener side.

 Remove cross chain from the tail end as shown above.

 Common household tools Required - cold chisel, pliers, hammer, goggles.

 We do offer chain repair tools, please click on tirechain-pliars.htm .